thisago/seamlesserver/readme.md

 ---

 > **Warning**
-> This project is't finished, the following screenshots are far away from the final version.
+> This project isn't finished, the following screenshots are far away from the final version.
 Many features needs to be implemented and more tests need to be made.

 ---